m-anachan/About/README.md

 Be sure to see my Instagram: instagram.com/m.ananicz

-Quantum computing probably better for computations and will be used in business, this is the subject in which I am interested in.
+Quantum computing will be probably much better for computations than conventional computing and will be used in business, this is the subject in which I am interested in.

 Artificial Intelligence is the future!

 Check out my own website! https://marcelananicz.wixsite.com/m-ananicz